 This is a weird post considering our anniversary is on the 16th but it's on my mind.
 We aren't getting a divorce and aren't thinking about divorce.
 I hate myself when in an argument I mention divorce.
 It happens rarely.
 It started because of Josh's colossal financial screw up that we have been dealing with for years and still have years to go.
 It's a stress that is hard to cope with when your husband isn't appreciating you and all you do.
-Normally, it's managable.
+Normally, it's manageable.
 Here's the back story, Josh used to be in charge of the finances.
 This was a problem for two reasons:

 1. He didn't realize all the fee tricks banks use when he signed up for stuff and started taking money out of the CD with our wedding gift money in it.